Euclid Quick Data Release (Q1). Extending the quest for little red dots to z<4: Sample selection

 We also consider the photometric redshift estimation derived for NISP-detected sources that extend the redshift boundary at $z>6$.
 As for the previous sample, we select only reliable sources, using the flagging available in the catalogue, we impose a detection in the IRAC filters, a ${\rm S/N}>3$ in at least four bands, and we select only v-shaped and compact sources.
 The number of sources selected in the different steps are listed in \cref{tab:numbers}, but, in the end, we do not obtain any additional LRD candidates.

 At $z=1$--2.1 the search for LRDs can be performed without the IRAC filters, since the \JE and \HE filters cover the rest-frame optical continuum (see \cref{fig:LRDs_bands}).
 Therefore, we repeat the selections described above, limiting the analysis to objects with the pipeline redshift $z_{\rm pipeline}<3$, as a conservative cut, but removing any object detected in IRAC.
 As for the previous selection, we look for objects detected in at least four filters (two blueward and two redward $\lambda_{\rm break}$), with a v-shaped continuum, compact, with no evident contamination from strong nebular emission lines, and with $\chi^{2}<100$.
-We visually inspect the \Euclid cutouts of any remaining object to remove any left artefact or extended objects.
+We visually inspect the \Euclid cutouts of any remaining object to remove any left-over artefact or extended objects.

-2The final sample of LRD candidates includes 29 objects with IRAC detections, corresponding to a density of $\rm 0.8\,deg^{-2}$, and 3312 objects without IRAC and limited to $z\leq2.1$, corresponding to a density of $\rm 57.3\,deg^{-2}$.
+The final sample of LRD candidates includes 29 objects with IRAC detections, corresponding to a density of $\rm 0.8\,deg^{-2}$, and 3312 objects without IRAC and limited to $z\leq2.1$, corresponding to a density of $\rm 57.3\,deg^{-2}$.
 The total sample includes 3341 LRD candidates.
 The number of LRD candidates needs to be considered conservative, given the uncertainties in the rest-frame UV and optical slopes outline in \cref{sec:rand_slopes} and the conservative selection steps performed.
 The complete list of LRD candidates and their properties is reported in \cref{tab:prop}, while the cutouts and photometric fit of two LRDs are shown as examples in Figs \ref{fig:cutouts} and \ref{fig:SED}.
+When looking at the cutouts, it is important to take into account that the \Euclid point-spread-function (PSF) is slightly undersampled in \IE, having a pixel scale of 0\arcsecf1 and a FWHM=0\arcsecf158-0\arcsecf164 \cite{Q1-TP002}.
+The NISP images were instead interpolated to the same pixel scale of \IE, but originally they have a pixel scale of 0\arcsecf3 and a FWHM=0.35”.

+The redshift and the magnitude distributions in the three fields is reported in \cref{sec:prop}, showing that the selection is reasonably uniform across the fields.